Bed Bath & Beyond is closing 150 more stores

 The company's brick-and-mortar footprint has already shrunk dramatically, a regulatory filing showed late Monday, and the new closings mean it will have shuttered 400 stores in the past year — almost half the 950 or so stores it had open in February 2022.

-That includes last week's announcement that it was also closing all 49 remaining Harmon Face Value stores, which sold cosmetics; plus 5 buybuy BABY locations.
-A list of the new store closures wasn't immediately available.
+That includes last week's announcement that it was also closing all 49 remaining Harmon Face Value stores, which sold cosmetics; plus 5 buybuy Baby locations.

+There are 17 Bed Bath & Beyond stores currently open in Massachusetts.
+Locations in Dorchester, Milford and Seekonk closed in recent months as part of a round of closures announced back in August.

 A turnaround doesn't look imminent: The embattled home goods chain forecasts first quarter sales to be down by 30% to 40% with "sequential, quarterly sales improvement thereafter" the filing said.